aws/aws-eks-best-practices/content/security/docs/multiaccount.md

 In a multi workload account strategy for multi tenant cluster, AWS accounts typically align with [kubernetes namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) as a mechanism for isolating groups of resources.
 [Best practices for tenant isolation](/security/docs/multitenancy/) within an EKS cluster should still be followed when implementing a multi account strategy for multi tenant EKS clusters.

-It is possible to have multiple `cluster accounts` in your AWS organization, and it is a best practice to have multiple `cluster accounts` that align with your software development lifecycle needs.
-For workloads operating at a very large scale, you may require multiple `cluster accounts` to ensure that there are enough kubernetes and AWS service quotas available to all your workloads.
+It is possible to have multiple `Cluster Accounts` in your AWS organization, and it is a best practice to have multiple `Cluster Accounts` that align with your software development lifecycle needs.
+For workloads operating at a very large scale, you may require multiple `Cluster Accounts` to ensure that there are enough kubernetes and AWS service quotas available to all your workloads.

 | ![](./images/multi-account-eks.jpg) |
 |:--:|